github/game-off-2012/README.md

 ## PolyBranch

 PolyBranch is a minimalistic 3D game.
-Dodging branches may seem easy at first, but how long can you hold up as you approach breakneck speed?
+Dodging branches may seem easy at first, but how long can you hold up as you approach terminal velocity?

 ### Open Source!

-Game core built with [Processing.js](http://processingjs.org/) GUI built with HTML5 and [jQuery](http://jquery.com) Font is [Wire One](http://www.google.com/webfonts/specimen/Wire+One) from [Google Web Fonts](http://www.google.com/webfonts)
+Game core built with [Processing.js](http://processingjs.org/)

+GUI built with HTML5 and [jQuery](http://jquery.com)

+Font is [Wire One](http://www.google.com/webfonts/specimen/Wire+One) from [Google Web Fonts](http://www.google.com/webfonts)

 ## Prizes